unlimitedsoftwareworks/type-c/README.md

         stdlib where            Prints the path to the standard library
 ```

+`stdlib` will be installed in your `~/.type-c/stdlib` and used as the default search path for the standard library.

 ## Project Status
 Still under **heavy** development.
 The compiler frontend is almost complete and the compiler will need to be heavily tested.